-DOL 19 carbon dioxide sensors
+DOL 19 and DOL 119 carbon dioxide sensors

-You can connect a DOL 19 carbon dioxide sensor to the any of the three AUX terminals.
+You can connect a DOL 19 or DOL 119 carbon dioxide sensor to the any of the three AUX terminals.

-Set the output on the DOL19 sensor to 4 to 20 mA.
-See the DOL19 installation guide for more information.
+Set the output on the sensor to 4 to 20 mA.
+See the sensor's installation guide for more information.